 Thesis and Dissertation Requirements

-You must also distribute examination copies of your thesis to all committee members, including the Graduate Council representative, sufficiently early to permit thorough review of the thesis prior to your final oral examination.
+You must also distribute examination copies of your thesis to all committee members, including the Graduate Council representative, at least two weeks prior to your exam date to permit thorough review of the thesis prior to your final oral examination.

 Within six weeks of successfully completing your final oral exam, but before the end of the term during which you defend your thesis, you must submit a PDF copy of your thesis/dissertation, without signatures, electronically to ScholarsArchive.
 Please refer to the step by step instructions for uploading instructions and accessibility modifications.